Gianatmaja/Global-Warming-Dashboard/README.md

 ### Description
 An informative dashboard on global warming, made using R's ggplot2, plotly, and flexdashboard.

-This dashboard is created to show the trends in various aspects of global warming, such as the risequick in global land temperature, sea level, emissions of the greenhouse gases and the reported extreme weather events.
+This dashboard is created to show the trends in various aspects of global warming, such as the rise in global land temperature, sea level, emissions of the greenhouse gases and the reported extreme weather events.